MabroorA/stocks-prediction-app/README.md

 # Stocks Prediction Tool
 🚀 **[Checkout it out Live](https://stocks-prediction-app.pages.dev/)** 🚀

 This project aims to develop a stocks investment decision tool through data analysis and simulation.
 It integrates various APIs for data collection and utilizes machine learning models for prediction.
-The tool provides allows investors to generate buy / sell signals by analysing historical data and/or enabling to play what if games: what if I had invested £1000 how much I would have been well or worse off? in short, we would like to devise investment strategies and then evaluate them.
+The tool provides allows investors to generate buy / sell signals by analysing historical data .

 ## Installation